sa-concept-refactoring/doc/chapters/analysis.typ

 // https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#codeAction_resolve

 // Kommentar Jeremy: Vellecht no 1-2 Sätz dass mers ide folgende Absätz werdet erlütere?
+The flow chart is showing a quick overview of the requests used for refactoring features.
+The details of the requests shown in the flow diagram are explained further in the following chapters.

 #figure(
   image("../images/lsp-sequence-diagram.png", width: 80%),
   caption: [